 - If the chocolate is too thick, add a splash of water.

-- For the icing: combine icing sugar and water and add to a pastry bag fitted with a tiny tip.
+- Combine icing sugar and water and add to a pastry bag fitted with a tiny tip.

-- To assemble: using a teaspoon, pour chocolate into plastic or bamboo spoons.
+- Using a teaspoon, pour chocolate into plastic or bamboo spoons.
 Set aside till chocolate is firm.

 - Using a pastry bag fitted with a tiny tip, draw on the stitching to resemble a football.
 Let icing harden before serving.